-The Executive Employment Agreements also provide for termination payments in the event that: (i) the Named Executive Officer's employment is terminated without cause (including constructive dismissal); or (ii) within 6 months of a "change of control", or within 12 months for Ms. Richardson, the Named Executive Officer is terminated without cause or resigns.
+The Executive Employment Agreements also provide for termination payments in the event that: (i) the Named Executive Officer's employment is terminated without cause (including constructive dismissal); or (ii) within 6 months, or 12 months in the case of Mr. du Preez, of a "change of control" the Named Executive Officer is terminated without cause or resigns.

 For each of Messrs.
-Gabruch and Carmichael, if either is terminated without cause, each of their Executive Employment Agreements provides that such employee would be entitled to a termination payment equal to the sum of: (i) their annual base salary; and (ii) their bonus (including special and performance bonuses) for the most recently completed fiscal year, pro-rated to the date of termination.
-For Ms. Richardson, if she is terminated without cause her Executive Employment Agreement provided that she would be entitled to a payment equal to the product obtained by multiplying: (i) the sum of (a) her annual base salary; and (b) the highest bonus (including special and performance bonuses) paid or payable in the preceding three years calculated on a monthly basis; by (ii) a period of 12 months.
+Gabruch, du Preez and Carmichael, if any are terminated without cause, each of their Executive Employment Agreements provides that such employee would be entitled to a termination payment equal to the sum of: (i) their annual base salary; and (ii) their bonus (including special and performance bonuses) for the most recently completed fiscal year, pro-rated to the date of termination.
+Mr. du Preez is entitled to an additional payment equivalent to his bonus (including special and performance bonuses) for the most recently completed fiscal year.

 For Messrs.
-Gabruch and Carmichael, if either is terminated without cause or resigns, for any reason with respect to Mr. Gabruch or for good reason with respect to Mr. Carmichael, within six (6) months of a change of control, such Named Executive Officer would be entitled to a payment equal to the product obtained by multiplying: (i) the sum of (a) their annual base salary; and (b) their annual bonus paid in respect of the most recently completed fiscal year (including both special and performance bonuses) calculated on a monthly basis, by (ii) a period of 24 months for Mr. Gabruch, and 12 months for Mr. Carmichael.
-For Ms. Richardson, if she is terminated or resigns within twelve months of a change of control she would be entitled to a payment equal to the product obtained by multiplying: (i) the sum of (a) her annual base salary; and (b) the highest bonus (including special and performance bonuses) paid or payable in the preceding three years calculated on a monthly basis; by (ii) a period of 24 months.
+Gabruch, du Preez and Carmichael, if any are terminated without cause or resign, for any reason with respect to Mr. Gabruch or for good reason with respect to Messrs. du Preez and Carmichael, within six (6) months of a change of control for Messrs.
+Gabruch and Carmichael, and twelve (12) months for Mr. du Preez, such Named Executive Officer would be entitled to a payment equal to the product obtained by multiplying: (i) the sum of (a) their annual base salary; and (b) their annual bonus paid in respect of the most recently completed fiscal year (including both special and performance bonuses) calculated on a monthly basis, by (ii) a period of 24 months for Mr. Gabruch, 18 months for Mr. du Preez, and 12 months for Mr. Carmichael.